 This is a work of fiction.
 See this page for more information and disclaimers.

-Copyright © 2017 by Sherri L. Renner.
+Copyright © LawYou America, LLC, and Sherri L. Renner 2018.
 All rights reserved.

-No part of the JurisFiction series may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.
+No part of the JurisFiction series may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the author, except (1) by sharing a link to this publication page through email or social media, or (2) in brief quotations embodied in critical reviews, or (3) certain other noncommercial uses permitted by copyright law.
+In other words, I am working hard to earn a living while doing some good in the world, and I thank you for respecting that.

 For permission requests, contact LawYou America, LLC here.